 If you’re looking for an excuse to dress up, Saturday’s Ball on the Mall is the event for you.
 The annual event—hosted by the Trust for the National Mall’s L’Enfant Society—is held in a tent on the National Mall and proceeds go toward the Trust for the National Mall’s efforts to preserve the space.

 The black tie event starts at 6 p.m. with a VIP reception and dinner and continues with the main event, the Ball on the Mall at 8 p.m.
 The ball will feature live music and dancing, a dessert buffet, and signature cocktails.

 Tickets start at $150 for the main event starting at 8 p.m.
 Tickets for the VIP reception and dinner run $325.
 L’Enfant Society members are eligible for discounted tickets.
 For more information, or to purchase tickets, visit www.nationalmall.org/events/ball-on-the-mall.

 Want your Hot Ticket listed?
 Contact email@example.com.

-This article appears in the May 2, 2011, edition of National Journal Daily.
+This article appears in the May 2, 2011 edition of NJ Daily.